 Why is later life lending becoming so popular?

-‘Later life lending’ is a collective term used to describe three types of borrowing: retirement mortgages, retirement interest-only (RIO) mortgages and equity release plans (which comprise lifetime mortgages and the less popular home reversion plans.)
+‘Later life lending’ is a collective term used to describe three types of borrowing: equity release (which comprises of all types of lifetime mortgage and the less popular home reversion schemes), retirement mortgages, retirement interest-only (RIO) mortgages.

 Later life lending through a lifetime mortgage has increased in popularity over recent years for a number of reasons.